ossf/wg-securing-software-repos/docs/principles-for-package-repository-security.md

 - Level 1
   - The package repository allows maintainers to provision API keys scoped to specific packages.
 This allows maintainers to maintain packages via automated workflows without needing to provide their account password.
+  - API tokens are prefixed with a repository-specific identifier
 - Level 2
   - The package repository supports role-based access control (RBAC) for maintainers, allowing separate roles for managing users and publishing packages.
 - Level 3